trivectortraffic/qgis-bicycle-planner-plugin/README.md

 _Work place layer_ and _School layer_ are geometries with a size attribute.

 When all layers an attributes are set a flow network can be calculated by running the algorithm.

+## Calculate socio index and prepare origins

+A Python script is provided in the `scripts/` directory that can be used to calculate socio-economic parameters and add them to origin geometries as attributes.
+The script developed to use Swedish DeSO areas and statistics from SCB for tah calculations.